-Sometime after he disappeared in 2017, Tashpolat Tiyip, the president of Xinjiang University, was sentenced to death in a secret trial.
+Sometime after he disappeared in 2017, Tashpolat Tiyip, the president of Xinjiang University, was sentenced to death (with a two year reprieve) in a secret trial.
 The Chinese state has provided no justification for this horrifying violation of human rights.
 Like hundreds of other Uyghur intellectuals, it has simply taken his life away.
 Drawing on interviews with Tiyip’s students and relatives, this article tells the story of his life and demonstrates the grotesque absurdity of the Chinese totalitarian state.
 A man who has dedicated his life to furthering the vision of the state and his people appears to have been sentenced to death for this effort.

 Tashpolat Tiyip, born in 1958, came of age during the infamous Cultural Revolution during his teenage years.
 Upon his graduation from high school in 1975, he was asked to join the “Down to the Countryside Movement” and worked as a Red October tractor driver in the fields of Nilka County, in Ili Prefecture.
 After six months of saving his salary he was able to buy an Uyghur-Chinese dictionary.
 According to one of his relatives, every evening he would memorize at least 50 new Chinese words, which he would repeat over and over again while he was driving the tractor in the field from dawn to dusk.
 His favorite thing to do after work was to sit beside the Ili River.
 From a young age he dreamed of becoming a geographer and exploring the physical landscape of the Uyghur homeland.
 He had faith in a better future as he studied Chinese and enjoyed the sunset over the Heavenly Mountains.